Skip to content

 File metadata and controls

-This document describes how to setup and deploy the skies-adsb app to a Raspberry Pi Zero W (any recent Raspberry Pi) connected to a RTL-SDR receiver on your home network.
+This document describes how to setup and deploy the skies-adsb app to a Raspberry Pi Zero 2 W (or newer 64-bit Raspberry Pi model) connected to a RTL-SDR receiver on your home network.

 Terms Used